1. When should you use custom variables?

 - The type of the variable: text or number.

-- The method of comparison: equals, doesn’t equal, contains, doesn’t contain, is set, isn’t set, greater than, less than, greater than or equal to, less than or equal to.
+- The method of comparison: equals, doesn’t equal, contains, doesn’t contain, is set, isn’t set

 - Which value it should be compared to